Touffy/client-zip/README.md

 `client-zip` concatenates multiple files (e.g. from multiple HTTP requests) into a single ZIP, **in the browser**, so you can let your users download all the files in one click.
 It does *not* compress the files or unzip existing archives.

-`client-zip` is lightweight (3.7 kB minified, 1.7 kB gzipped), dependency-free, and 40 times faster than JSZip.
+`client-zip` is lightweight (4.2 kB minified, 2.0 kB gzipped), dependency-free, and 40 times faster than the old JSZip.

 * [Quick Start](#Quick-Start)
 * [Compatibility](#Compatibility)